margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 the Truth is…that the Truth echoes on and on, resounding forever throughout the universe, touching the ends of the earth, the roots of the ground, the depths of the home The Truth is…I love democratization
 Truth is...I used to dream of writing a book, and write a song, or incorporate history and culture into office design, but all I hear is

-I am Racist, I am Entitled, I Can't Write, I am Unethical, I can't sing, I am Reactive, I am Dull, I have Messed Up, I owe people something, or People will speak for me "She is ...."
+I am Racist, I am Entitled, I Can't Write, I am Unethical, I can't Sing, I am Reactive, I am Dull, I have Messed Up, I owe people something, or People will speak for me "She is ...."

-Ultimately, the Truth is...it's unfair to say that #IWasJustAClient, it may be ok to say #IWasJustAFan, I am glad to say #IWasAnIntern, and I rejoice in saying #IAmAnActiveListener.

 ## She Is ##
 She's a whole-souled woman